-ENTER [1] & [F2] NOTE for responses that don't fit (e.g. too big/small, negative amount).
+ENTER [1] & [F2] NOTE for responses that don't fit (e.g. too big, too small, < 0).

 P22d.
 Sometimes referred to as "early retirement age", what is the earliest possible age at which Head/Wife/"Wife" will be able to leave their employer and start receiving pension or retirement benefits right away?